[Small logo of Thornwood girl] This page has history of web start-up in Cambridge, England

 On 18 December 2007 the BBC outed, after sitting on the staff member's identity, the name of the far-sighted researcher that Chotank.com described in this account as "a key engineer".
 One of the new BBC Internet Blog writers announced on that day his own contributions to Internet's history that included reserving the main domain name for the BBC in 1991.
 He is: Brandon Butterworth "a Principal Technologist in the BBC's research and development team" at Kingswood-Warren.
 Dr. Foote thanks Martin Ellen, retired BBC employee, for his help.
 Ellen wrote to Avon Edward Foote -- on 30 July 2007 -- about the closure of the BBC Engineering Division in 1993 that Chotank.com says is associated with BBC's changing priorities on future media, primarily broadband internet and digital film.
 Ellen wrote: I don't think that there was any direct relation between closure of BBC Engineering Division in 1993 and the arrival of digital technology/internet.
 The closure was related to the creation of BBC Resources which grouped together about half of the staff in the BBC . . . .
 Martin Ellen is co-author of On Air: A History of BBC Transmission (2003).
 He is shown here at the BBC Television Centre in London on 10 February 2006 with David Russell and Rhys Lewis, center.
 Ellen, on right in photo, is reported to have mulled, "Job titles have come on a bit since the 'old days'!"
 Lewis is Chief Enterprise Architect, BBC Future Media and Technology, London, and Chair, Network Technology Management Committee, EBU, Geneva.

 Foote also expresses appreciation to Dr. Tilly Blyth, Curator of Computing and Information, Science Museum, London, for asking him in 2005 to help in search for archived documentation on BBC Networking Club start-up in 1994.
+Dr. Foote points out that Lord Birt was Strategic Advisor to Prime Minister Tony Blair in 2001 to 2005.

 The largest and best-connected server in Europe when CHOTANK was founded, the WorldServer became a part of MCI-WorldCom, the famous Mississippi company that began in Hattiesburg.
 Worldcom's first customer was the University of Southern Mississippi in 1983.
 Twenty years later, the WorldCom headquarters moved from Mississippi to Virginia after the company announced it would be changing its name to MCI, the Washington-based long-distance phone company acquired several years earlier by WorldCom.
 Frank Kyle Spain of Tupelo (who married Holly, Dick Biddle's daughter, sister of Rick) originally owned MCI Mid-South and was in a partnership on MCI Southeast.
 But, WorldCom growth mired after financial and legal violations were revealed; the company wanted to shed its Mississippi identity and associations with founder/CEO Bernie Ebbers, who was found guilty 15 March 2005 of management fraud in his New York trial and sentenced 15 July to 25 years in prison.
 Ironically, by changing the WorldCom name to MCI the new managers with backing of US Courts reconfirmed, rather than buried, WorldCom's Mississippi history.

-Two days before Christmas, 1995, Avon Edward Foote launched a mirror site in the USA of the BBC Networking Club's Chotankers pages from Cambridge, England.
+Two days before Christmas, 1995, Avon Edward Foote had launched a mirror site in the USA of the BBC Networking Club's Chotankers pages from Cambridge, England.
 About the same time, Washington's UUNET, an important internet backbone business established by Department of Defense (DoD) employees and other employees from DOD's Washington-area contractors, acquired Pipex, which owned and operated the WorldServer.
 Later, to gain control over the worldwide internet distribution system, WorldCom from its Clinton, Mississippi, headquarters purchased UUNET.
 The mirror version of Chotankers from Chotank.com, that is the source of this history page, still resides on servers of the world's first internet-hosting company, WebCom, Santa Cruz, California.
 WebCom has been owned since 1999 by NTT-Verio, Dallas.
 NTT is a Japanese company.

 Google ranking for